taralli-labs/taralli-protocol/docs/taralli-design.md

     // insert new system(s) here
 }

-/// ProvingSystemInformation is the trait impl'd over each systems input parameter struct
+/// ProvingSystemInformation is the trait impl'd over each systems' input parameter struct
 /// describing its expected structure, validation logic and also the verifier constraints
 /// for how the compute workload will be verified pub trait ProvingSystemInformation: Send + Sync + Clone + Serialize + 'static {